Strategic Purchasing Management

 Why this program?

-The Purchasing Manager is a major player of the Executive Team and a privileged discussion partner in the Supply Chain.
+The Purchasing Manager is a key player in the Executive Team and a trusted actor in the Supply Chain.
 No business player can ignore the Supply Chain to which his organization belongs.
 Neither can he overlook the challenges facing his operations and the value of a close collaboration with his suppliers and contracted partners.

 The Purchasing Manager makes sure that the quality of exchange and cooperation with suppliers provides a key of competitiveness to his own organization.
 Relationships with suppliers aim at a win-win result, which requires a constant search for common value creation.